 Here’s an example.
 We used the tool to evaluate copy on a single page of CMS.gov.
 It’s the official site for Medicare information.

 Overall, not too bad.
 But we were interested in what tweaks we could make to the copy alone to enhance its readability.
-In Readable’s text window, we made some simple changes that didn’t change the meaning of the copy but made it much easier to consume.
+So in Readable’s text window, we made some simple changes that didn’t change the meaning of the copy but made it much easier to consume.

-- We added some short introductory sentences to introduce the lists.
+- Included some short introductory sentences to introduce the lists.

-- We found appropriate places to address the user directly using “you” and “your.”
+- Found appropriate places to address the user directly using “you” and “your.”

-- We cut about 50 words (which we made sure weren’t important to search results).
+- Cut about 50 words (which we made sure weren’t important to search results).

 The whole process took about 15 minutes.
-We improved the copy’s readability substantially without needing to make any design or user experience changes.
+With just a few tweaks, improved the copy’s readability substantially without needing to make any design or user experience changes.